Ecological Restoration Club

 Speaker Series

 Our speaker series connects students with local organizations and bridges the gap between students and the professional world of ecological restoration.
+Your funding goes to supporting providing honoraria for notable guest speakers.

 $1,000